Home›Guides›Scissor car lifts

 Safety note.

-A 4,000 lb lift is anchored to your slab.
+An anchored vehicle lift puts serious loads into your slab.
 Never substitute this site for the manufacturer's installation manual or a structural review.
 Concrete depth, rebar, and door header clearance must be verified on-site before installation.